 - or through the SMARTS notation.

-If needed, you can also define a list of molecular fragments that should be contained in the generated molecular dataset.
+If needed, you can also define a list of molecular fragments that should always be included in each designed molecule.

 Graphical user interface